Interference-Aware Opportunistic Random Access in Dense IoT Networks: System and Channel Models

-It is worth noting that since only the \emph{amplitude} information (but not the phase information that needs to be estimated more accurately for satisfactory performance) is required for our protocol, the length of feedback messages can be greatly shortened by using multi-bit quantization, thus resulting in negligible protocol overheads.
-Inspired by \cite{qin2006distributed, adireddy2005exploiting, Khanian2016}, an offline channel amplitude acquisition process for our model deploying multiple APs (i.e., our multi-cell random access model) is described as follows.
-Under the slotted ALOHA protocol, each AP broadcasts $(0, 1, e)$ feedback to inform the belonging users of the reception status after each time slot via the downlink channel, where $0$ means that no packet is received (idle); $1$ means that only one packet is received (successful transmission); and $e$ indicates that two or more packets are transmitted simultaneously (collision).
-In our multi-cell random access scenario, each AP broadcasts the feedback message in an orthogonal mini-time slot, which requires a very small amount of coordination among the APs.
+It is worthwhile to note that since only the \emph{amplitude} information (but not the phase information that needs to be estimated more accurately for satisfactory performance) is required for our protocol, the length of feedback messages can be remarkably shortened via multi-bit quantization, thus resulting in negligible protocol overheads.
+Inspired by \cite{qin2006distributed, adireddy2005exploiting, Khanian2016}, an offline channel amplitude acquisition strategy is described under our multi-AP model (i.e., our multi-cell random access model) as follows.
+In slotted ALOHA, each AP feeds the short signaling $(0, 1, e)$ back to inform the belonging users of the reception status after each time slot via the downlink channel, where $0$ indicates no packet reception (idle); $1$ indicates reception of only one packet (i.e., successful transmission); and $e$ indicates collision since two or more packets are transmitted simultaneously.
+In our multi-cell random access protocol, each AP feeds the short signaling message back in an orthogonal mini-time slot, which needs only a very small amount of coordination among the APs.
 That is, coordination among the APs (but not between APs and users) is allowed only for this short feedback message transmission phase so as to avoid collisions.
-By exploiting the uplink/downlink channel reciprocity of TDD systems, each user is capable of estimating the channel amplitudes to multiple APs through the received feedback messages, which inherently exist in the slotted ALOHA transmission protocol \cite{liao2014mu}.
-That is, it is possible for each user to perform interference-aware channel amplitude estimation.
+By exploiting the channel reciprocity between uplink and downlink in TDD systems, each user is capable of estimating the channel amplitudes to multiple APs through the received short signaling messages due to the fact that there inherently exists such a signaling message in the slotted ALOHA transmission protocol \cite{liao2014mu}.